Viper Documentation

 The fastest multi-chain trading bot, built entirely on Telegram.

-Viper lets you trade any Solana, Base, BSC, or Ethereum token directly from Telegram.
+Viper lets you trade any Solana, Base, BSC, Ethereum, or Hyperliquid token directly from Telegram.
 No browser extensions, no separate wallet apps — just paste a contract address and go.

 Key Features

-- Instant Swaps — Buy and sell tokens on Solana (via Jupiter), Base (via 0x — Uniswap, Aerodrome, SushiSwap, and more), BSC (via 0x — PancakeSwap V2/V3), and Ethereum (via 0x — Uniswap V2/V3, SushiSwap) in seconds.
+- Instant Swaps — Buy and sell tokens on Solana (via Jupiter), Base (via 0x — Uniswap, Aerodrome, SushiSwap, and more), BSC (via 0x — PancakeSwap V2/V3), Ethereum (via 0x — Uniswap V2/V3, SushiSwap), and Hyperliquid (via HyperSwap V3 and Kittenswap) in seconds.

-- Stablecoin Swaps — Convert between SOL/ETH/BNB and USDC or USDT — and swap USDC ↔ USDT — on all four chains with zero platform fees.
+- Stablecoin Swaps — Convert between SOL/ETH/BNB/HYPE and USDC or USDT — and swap USDC ↔ USDT — on all five chains with zero platform fees.

-- Bridge — Move SOL, ETH, BNB, USDC, or USDT between Solana, Base, BSC, Ethereum, and other supported EVM chains via LI.FI.
+- Bridge — Move SOL, ETH, BNB, HYPE, USDC, or USDT between Solana, Base, BSC, Ethereum, Hyperliquid, and other supported EVM chains via the 0x cross-chain API.

-- Limit Orders — Set price targets on Solana, Base, BSC, and Ethereum, and Viper executes automatically, 24/7.
+- Limit Orders — Set price targets on Solana, Base, BSC, Ethereum, and Hyperliquid, and Viper executes automatically, 24/7.

-- Copy Trading — Mirror any wallet's trades on Solana, Base, BSC, and Ethereum in real-time via WebSocket, with automatic take-profit orders.
+- Copy Trading — Mirror any wallet's trades on Solana, Base, BSC, Ethereum, and Hyperliquid in real-time via WebSocket, with automatic take-profit orders.

-- Call Channel Auto-Buy — Subscribe to Telegram alpha channels and auto-buy when new tokens are called on Solana, Base, BSC, and Ethereum.
+- Call Channel Auto-Buy — Subscribe to Telegram alpha channels and auto-buy when new tokens are called on Solana, Base, BSC, Ethereum, and Hyperliquid.

 - Take Profit — Automatically create sell orders after call channel buys.

-- Multi-Wallet — Create or import multiple wallets for Solana, Base, BSC, and Ethereum, and switch between them.
+- Multi-Wallet — Create or import multiple wallets for Solana, Base, BSC, Ethereum, and Hyperliquid, and switch between them.

 - Self-Custodial — Private keys are Fernet-encrypted (AES-128-CBC + HMAC-SHA256) and never stored in plaintext.